Hernán Cortés

-Hernán Cortés de Monroy y Pizarro Altamirano, 1st Marquis of the Valley of Oaxaca (Note: /ɛərˈnɑːn kɔrˈtɛs/ air-NAHN-_-kor-TESS; /es/) (December 1485 – December 2, 1547) was a Spanish conquistador who led an expedition that caused the fall of the Aztec Empire and brought large portions of what is now mainland Mexico under the rule of the King of Castile in the early 16th century.
+Hernán Cortés, 1st Marquis of the Valley of Oaxaca (Note: /(h)ɛərˈnɑːn kɔrˈtɛs/, /-ˈtɛz/ (h)air-NAHN-_-kor-TESS,-_--TEZ; /es/) (c.
+1485 – 2 December 1547) was a Spanish conquistador, military commander, explorer, captain general, and writer who led an expedition that caused the fall of the Aztec Empire and brought large portions of what is now mainland Mexico under the rule of the King of Castile in the early 16th century.
 Cortés was part of the generation of Spanish explorers and conquistadors who began the first phase of the Spanish colonization of the Americas.

 Born in Medellín, Spain, to a family of lesser nobility, Cortés chose to pursue adventure and riches in the New World.
-He went to Hispaniola and later to Cuba, where he received an encomienda (the right to the labor of certain subjects).
+He went to Hispaniola and later to Cuba, where he received an encomienda (the right to the labour of certain subjects).
 For a short time, he served as alcalde (magistrate) of the second Spanish town founded on the island.
 In 1519, he was elected captain of the third expedition to the mainland, which he partly funded.
 His enmity with the governor of Cuba, Diego Velázquez de Cuéllar, resulted in the recall of the expedition at the last moment, an order which Cortés ignored.

 Arriving on the continent, Cortés executed a successful strategy of allying with some indigenous people against others.
 He also used a native woman, Doña Marina, as an interpreter.
 She later gave birth to his first son.
 When the governor of Cuba sent emissaries to arrest Cortés, he fought them and won, using the extra troops as reinforcements.
 Cortés wrote letters directly to the king asking to be acknowledged for his successes instead of being punished for mutiny.
 After he overthrew the Aztec Empire, Cortés was awarded the title of marqués del Valle de Oaxaca, while the more prestigious title of viceroy was given to a high-ranking nobleman, Antonio de Mendoza.
 In 1541, Cortés returned to Spain, where he died six years later of natural causes.

 Name

-Cortés himself used the form "Hernando" or "Fernando" for his first name, as seen in the contemporary archive documents, his signature and the title of an early portrait.
-William Hickling Prescott's Conquest of Mexico (1843) also refers to him as Hernando Cortés.
-At some point writers began using the shortened form of "Hernán" more generally.
+In his known writings, Cortés always referred to himself as Hernando Cortés.
+Until the 20th century, most writers continued to spell his first name as "Hernando" or the equivalent, "Fernando".
+William H. Prescott's Conquest of Mexico (1843), for instance, referred to him as Hernando Cortés.
+However, in the 20th century, the conventional spelling has gradually shifted to the shortened form, "Hernán".
+Most modern biographies and encyclopedias now refer to him as "Hernán".